FilipDominec/rystiat/README.md

 # RYSTIAT - Run Your Simulations To Investigate A Trend

 *"The purpose of computing is insight, not numbers" -- Richard Hamming (1915-1998)*

 This program does not compute anything.
-It only runs a batch of simulations, defined by the path of the interpreter and the control script.
+It only launches a batch of simulations, defined by the path of the interpreter and the control script.

 ## Installation